usai729/atg/README.md

-Sure, here's a more concise version:

----

 # ATG Social Media API

-Welcome to the ATG Social Media API!
 Below are the available endpoints and their descriptions:

 ## User Endpoints